 Philadelphia Zoo - Philadelphia and the Countryside

-The Philadelphia Zoo is known as “America’s first zoo” and is home to more than 1,300 animals, many of which are rare and endangered.
+The region’s leading family destination and one of the area’s foremost conservation organizations, Philadelphia Zoo is home to nearly 1,300 animals, many rare and endangered.
+Each year, Philadelphia Zoo educates more than 1.2 million visitors about animal and environmental conservation via a first-in-the-world animal travel trail system,.
 The zoo, fulfilling its mission of conservation, science, education, and recreation, supports and engages in conservation efforts to protect endangered species around the world.
-In 2015, the Philadelphia Zoo debuted another first: Zoo360 Animal Exploration Trails.
-These exploration trails are a first-of-its-kind and consist of four trails — Treetop Trail, Great Ape Trail, Gorilla Treeway and Big Cat Crossing.
+The Zoo360 Animal Exploration Trails are the first-of-its-kind and consist of four trails — Treetop Trail, Great Ape Trail, Gorilla Treeway and Big Cat Crossing.
 These trails allow guests to experience the zoo in a whole new way, with animals roaming around them.

 Pittsburgh Zoo and PPG Aquarium - Pittsburgh and its Countryside